MengXu95/GPDFJSS-MENG/README.md

 These outputs are usually written to the project root unless redirected in the parameter file.

-OnlineEvoSpeak launched through `GPMain` follows the same `job.<id>.out.stat`, `job.<id>.time.csv` and `job.<id>.timeSumGen.csv` naming in `resultsDirectory`.
-Additional LLM/validation artifacts use a fixed `evospeak.output-directory/job.<id>/` directory, with no random suffix.
-Rerunning a seed replaces its known generated outputs, statistics and timing files instead of moving them elsewhere; archive an attempt before rerunning when needed. `RuleAnalysisMain` can read single- and multi-objective results by mode, seed and best/final/initial rule selection.
-See [the OnlineEvoSpeak guide](src/mengxu/algorithm/OnlineEvoSpeak/README.md) for commands and overwrite scope.

 ---

 ## 9. Recommended workflow for researchers